Xceptance/posters-demo-store/README.md

 ## Implementation Details

 Posters is written in Java.
-It is built with the [Ninja framework](https://www.ninjaframework.org/).
+It is built with the [Ninja Framework](https://www.ninjaframework.org/).
 See their excellent documentation if you need more information on how the application is developed and configured.

 Posters uses [H2](https://www.h2database.com/) as a simple file-based database and [EBean](https://ebean.io/) to map Java model classes to relational tables in the database.

 ## Getting the Posters Application

 The latest version of Posters can be downloaded from [Maven Central](https://search.maven.org/artifact/com.xceptance/posters-demo-store).
-Place the JAR file `posters-demo-store-<version>.jar` anywhere to your local disk.
+Place the JAR file `posters-demo-store-<version>.jar` anywhere on your local disk.

 ## Building Posters